Table of Content

 - Very accurate

-Main Types of Nondestructive Testing
+Main Types of Non-destructive Testing

-There are many types of nondestructive testing to ensure the security of various structures.
-Test method names refer to the type of equipment used to perform that particular test.
+There are many types of non-destructive testing to ensure the security of various structures.
+Test method names refer to the type of NDT Equipment used to perform that particular test.
+Current NDT methods include the following:

 - Acoustic Emission Testing (AE)